-Krakow Film Festival is one of the oldest events in Europe dedicated to documentary, animated and short feature films.
-It core consists of four competitions of equal rank: documentary film competition, short film competition, national competition and music documentary film competition DocFilmMusic.
+Krakow Film Festival is one of the oldest events in the world dedicated to documentary, animated and short feature films.
+It core consists of three competitions of equal rank: documentary film competition, short film competition and national competition.
 During the eight festival days, the viewers have a chance to watch about 250 films from Poland and from around the world.
 They are shown in competition sections and in special screenings.
 The festival is accompanied by exhibitions, concerts, open-air shows and meetings with artists.
-Every year, the festival is visited by approximately 700 Polish and international guests: directors, producers, festival programmers and numerous Krakow audience.
+Every year, the festival is visited by approximately 900 Polish and international guests: directors, producers, festival programmers and numerous Krakow audience.

 Over the years, not only the event’s programme changed, but also the standing of the festival itself.
-Currently, the rank of Krakow Film Festival is confirmed by the fact of the honour of being the member of the group of festivals accredited, among others, by the International Federation of Film Producers Associations (FIAPF), the European Film Academy (EFA) and The Academy of Motion Picture Arts and Sciences, thanks to which the winners of our festivals are directly nominated for the European Film Academy awards have easier way to the Oscars’ nominations.
-Krakow Film Festival is also included in the prestigious group of 10 festivals which recommend feature-length documentary films for the European Film Award.
+The importance of the Krakow Film Festival is asserted by the fact that it belongs to a prestigious group of festivals accredited by, among others, International Federation of Film Producers Associations (FIAPF), European Film Academy (EFA) and The Academy of Motion Picture Arts and Sciences (AMPAS).
+Thanks to that it is the only Academy Awards documentary feature films qualifying festival and one of the two Academy Awards short films qualifying festivals in Poland.
+Krakow Film Festival is also among renowned festivals recommending short films and feature documentary films for the European Film Awards.

 It is in Krakow where the eminent Polish documentary film makers began their careers: Krzysztof Kieślowski, Wojciech Wiszniewski, Andrzej Fidyk and Marcel Łoziński.
 It was here where the great authors of Polish animated films made themselves known to the world: Ryszard Czekała, Jerzy Kucia, Julian Antoniszczak, Piotr Dumała and Zbigniew Rybczyński, the winner of the Academy Award for his film “Tango.”
 In the international competitions, apart from recognised documentary and animated film makers, many other artists participated and won the festival laurels, including the ones whose names are widely known in the world of feature film: Pier Paolo Pasolini, Werner Herzog, Zoltán Huszarik, Jaromil Jireś, Claude Lelouch, Patrice Leconte, Mike Leigh, as well as the winner of the Academy Award —Jan Svěrák.